agstephens/proto-jasmin-mermaid-docs/README.md

     SW_NEEDS -->|Use built-in Jaspy environment with no modifications| TEST_RUN[Test run workflow with small data volume] SW_NEEDS -->|Plan to build a local Python virtual environment| VENV_INSTALL[<a href="https://github.com/agstephens/proto-jasmin-mermaid-docs/blob/main/README.md#building-virtual-environments">Install and build a Python virtual environment</a>]
-    SW_NEEDS -->|Plan to use Dask Gateway and will build a local Conda environment| CONDA_INSTALL[<a href="https://github.com/agstephens/proto-jasmin-mermaid-docs/blob/main/README.md#building-conda-environments">Install and build a Conda environment</a>]
+    SW_NEEDS -->|Plan to use Dask-Gateway and will build a local Conda environment| CONDA_INSTALL[<a href="https://github.com/agstephens/proto-jasmin-mermaid-docs/blob/main/README.md#using-dask-gateway">Install and build a Conda environment for Dask-Gateway</a>]

     VENV_INSTALL --> TEST_RUN
     SW_NEEDS ~~~ C3@{ shape: brace-r, label: "<b>Test and iterate - consider:</b>